 Sea Salt Healthy Kitchen: Just like the name says, this new eatery is packed with good, healthy decisions.
-Think of them as your “local healthy choice, full of local, organic and sustainable ingredients transformed into the super foods your body needs and crave to function well”.
+Think of them as your “local healthy choice, full of local, organic, and sustainable ingredients transformed into the superfoods your body needs and crave to function well”.

 Demere Grill: Their website sums it up pretty well “a casual sports bar & eatery that caters to all.
-They have flat screens throughout for all the games with the Sunday ticket and most major sports packages, but also offer weekly entertainment, trivia and live bands. ” What’s not mentioned here: remember Tanner, a former manager from ECHO?
+They have flat screens throughout for all the games with the Sunday ticket and most major sports packages, but also offer weekly entertainment, trivia, and live bands. ” What’s not mentioned here: remember Tanner, a former manager from ECHO?
 He helped open it (Hi, Tanner!).
 Also, note they have Totchos.
 Yes, that is nachos made of tots.

 Porch: “Authentic Nashville hot chicken is coming to St. Simons!”
 Your friends over at Palmer’s in the Village just introduced Porch SSI, a place so Southern you can sub your piece of bread with a waffle.
 On a scale of Naked to Napalm, how do you like your chicken?
 If you can’t answer that, then you need to make a pit stop soon.
 PS- they have Frose.

-La Plancha: Well-known, island local, Dave Snyder is growing his brood of restaurants (Tramici + Halyard’s) with the his newest Mexican addition.
+La Plancha: Well-known, island local, Dave Snyder is growing his brood of restaurants (Tramici + Halyard’s) with his newest Mexican addition.
 We have it on great authority that the Plancha Margarita is the best way to quench your thirst and you can’t go wrong when ordering Short Rib Tacos or the Chicken Quesadilla.
 Avocado enthusiast?
 G U A C A M O L E. Do it.

-Pelican Market: “Your neighborhood market, fused with fresh produce, coffee, bagels, baking & cleaning products, sundries, beach gear, local made products and ice cream!”
+Pelican Market: “Your neighborhood market, fused with fresh produce, coffee, bagels, baking & cleaning products, sundries, beach gear, locally made products, and ice cream!”
 Basically, your kitchen sink of options.
 Whether stocking up snacks + supplies for a trip to the beach or grabbing a casserole to throw in the oven for dinner, there’s something for everyone.
 FYI- if you come on the right day at the right time, you can leave with Del Sur Empanadas!
 Follow them on social media (Facebook or Instagram) + you’ll know what’s in stock and if it’s time for empanadas 😉

 ~Adventures + Activities~